* This is the Consumer Version. *

-Immunoglobulin A–associated vasculitis (formerly called Henoch-Schönlein purpura) is inflammation of small blood vessels, usually in the skin, that most often occurs in children.
+Immunoglobulin A–associated vasculitis (formerly called Henoch-Schönlein purpura) is inflammation of mainly small blood vessels that most often occurs in children.

 Biopsy of the affected skin can confirm the diagnosis.

-Corticosteroids can relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.
+Corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.

 Immunoglobulin A–associated vasculitis usually affects children aged 3 to 15 but can occur at any age.
 It may develop when the immune system responds abnormally to an infection or something else.
 It may be triggered by viruses that cause upper respiratory infections, drugs, foods, immunizations, or insect bites.
 The inflammation typically occurs in blood vessels in the skin, but blood vessels in the intestine and kidney may also become inflamed.

 A rash of small spots that look like bruises or reddish purple bumps (purpura) appear on the feet, legs, and, occasionally, the trunk and arms.
 The rash may at first look like hives that have lumped together.
 After a few days or weeks, new spots and bumps may appear, sometimes on the trunk too.
 Most children also have a fever and achy, tender, and swollen joints, including the ankles, knees, hips, wrists, and elbows.

 Crampy abdominal pain and tenderness, nausea, vomiting, tarry black stools (melena), and diarrhea are common.
 Stools or urine may contain blood.
 Rarely, the intestine slides into itself, like a collapsible telescope.
 This complication, called intussusception, can cause sudden stomach pain and vomiting because the intestine is blocked.